Market review

 This information is prepared by ANZ New Zealand Investments Limited for information purposes only.

 We recommend seeking financial advice about your situation and goals before getting a financial product.
 Please talk to ANZ if you need financial advice.
-See ANZ’s financial advice provider disclosure at Investor information.
+See ANZ’s financial advice provider disclosure statement (PDF 39.9KB).

 Past performance does not indicate future performance.
 The actual performance realised by any given investor will depend on many things, is not guaranteed, and may be negative as well as positive.